cormacrelf/angular-skyhook/packages/sortable/README.md

 Here's a rough guide:

 1. `SortableSpec` is the data backing interface for your sortable.
 It defines the Skyhoook type, what happens when you hover on a new spot, drop an item, etc. Maybe you want to overwrite a list on a single component, maybe you are firing `@ngrx/store` actions.
+You must implement it according to the [requirements and lifecycle][sortablespec-lifecycle].

 2. For simpler list displays, make a container with `<skyhook-sortable-list>` and provide it an `<ng-template ssTemplate let-context>` for each element.

 3. For more complicated rendering situations, use `ssSortable` directive directly, and render an `*ngFor` inside it, pulling out `let i = index` as well.

 4. In both options, for each draggable element, you need an `[ssRender]="context"` directive, which you need to get a reference to, and to finally attach `[dragSource]="render.source"` somewhere.

+[sortablespec-lifecycle]: ./additional-documentation/sortablespec-lifecycle.html